Prosthetics; Projection; Interactive Wearable;

 June, 2016, ACSA International Conference, Santiago, Chile

 Catty Dan Zhang

-Beyond the traditional understanding in art history and media archaeology, where a screen serves as either a physical filter that defines the boundary of the inside and the outside, or as a surface holding digital moving images, Pneuma Screen is a responsive instrument that visualizes flow patterns from a projector above one’s head onto a translucent veil in front of one’s mouth and the surrounding surfaces, blending light, pulse and breath with the human form and space.
+Beyond the traditional understanding in art history and media archaeology, where a screen serves as either a physical filter that defines the boundary of the inside and the outside, or as a surface holding digital moving images, MASKS is a responsive instrument that visualizes flow patterns from a projector above one’s head onto a translucent veil in front of one’s mouth and the surrounding surfaces, blending light, pulse and breath with the human form and space.

 One wears the screen while ascending and descending steps creating an improvised performance of one's pulse and breath reacting to the effort expelled from vertical movement.
 These silent biological signals - being sensed, visualized, and projected- become as loud, if not louder, than verbal communication forcing us to take notice of the often ignored sensations and the muted impact that the environment has on our bodies.